From Label Error Detection to Correction: A Modular Framework and Benchmark for Object Detection Datasets: Acknowledgements

 \section{Acknowledgements}

-We thank Marius Schubert for discussion and useful advice.
-S.P.\ and M.R.\ acknowledge support by the German Federal Ministry of Education and Research (BMBF) within the junior research group project ``UnrEAL'' (grant no.\ 01IS22069).
-J.K.\ and M.R.\ acknowledge support by the German Federal Ministry of Education and Research (BMBF) within the project ``RELiABEL'' (grant no.\ 01IS24019B).
-R.C., D.K.\ and L.S.\ also acknowledge support within the project ``RELiABEL'' (grant no.\ 01IS24019A).
+S.P.\ and M.R.\ thank Marius Schubert for discussion and help with baseline implementations.
+S.P.\ and M.R.\ acknowledge support by the German Federal Ministry of Research, Technology and Space (BMFTR) within the junior research group project ``UnrEAL'' (grant no.\ 16IS22069).
+J.K.\ and M.R.\ acknowledge support by the BMFTR within the project ``RELiABEL'' (grant no.\ 16IS24019B).
+R.C., D.K.\ and L.S.\ also acknowledge support within the project ``RELiABEL'' (grant no. 16IS24019A).

 [ \begin{@twocolumnfalse}

 \end{@twocolumnfalse} ]

 {A.\arabic{figure}} {A.\arabic{table}}